Topic: Imposto à Propriedade Imobiliária

 Offered in inglês

-Events in Detroit, Stockton, Flint, and Puerto Rico highlight the severe challenges related to fiscal systems that support public services and the continued stress they face given local governments’ shrinking revenue streams.
-COVID-19 has only exacerbated this problem.
+As state and local governments rise to meet the challenges of the ongoing COVID-19 pandemic and resulting recession, many are facing fiscal pressures like never before.
+Even before this, events in communities like Detroit, Stockton, Flint, and Puerto Rico highlight the severe challenges related to fiscal systems that support public services and the continued stress they face given the shrinking revenue streams facing many local governments.

-Whether you want to better understand public-private partnerships, debt and municipal securities, or leading land-based finance strategies, this Professional Certificate in Municipal Finance will teach you to think like a finance professional as you advance your career in urban planning, real estate, community development, or economic development.
+Whether you want to better understand public-private partnerships, debt and municipal securities, or leading land-based finance strategies to finance infrastructure projects, this program will give you the skills and insights you need as you advance your career in urban planning, real estate, or community development.

 Overview